Strategy11/formidable-forms/readme.txt

    3. Check your SPAM box.
    4. Try a different email address in your form settings.
    5. Install WP Mail SMPT or another similar emailing plugin and configure the SMTP settings.
-   6. If these steps don't fix the email problem and other WP emails are not going out, please contact your web host.
+   6. If these steps don't fix the problem and other WP emails are not going out, please contact your web host.

 <a href="https://formidableforms.com/wordpress-not-sending-emails-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Read more about WordPress emails not sending</a> in our blog.